the years, Valencia Club de Futbol has taken the starring role in the city’s

 begrudge Los Granotes moment in the

 spotlight when they topped La Primera at the start of the unpredictable 2011-12

 |Crests through the ages - 1919, the merger of 1939 and present day|

-Founded as Levante Foot-Ball Club in 1909, it originally drew support from the tough working class
+Founded as Levante Foot-Ball Club on 6 September 1909, it originally drew support from the tough working class

 district of Cabanyal and took its name from the nearby beach.
 Home matches were